P0Q0/PQ/README.txt

--module a5, further extension to adapter with abstraction to reduce boilerplate for future adapters -module a6, support for generic expansion, worthwhile to investigate compile and runtime polymorphic type expectations, finish dev on different types of notifications including wearables, support for legacy sdks -module a0, TODO: readme.md,A0
+-module a5, further extension to adapter with abstraction to reduce boilerplate for future adapters -module a6, support for generic expansion, worthwhile to investigate compile and runtime polymorphic type expectations, finish dev on different types of notifications including wearables, support for legacy sdks -module a7: TODO: readme.md,A7 cameraX
+-module a8: TODO: readme.md,A8 fragments
+-module a0, TODO: readme.md,A0

 * Note about libraries *